 Fermentation and dissolution

-In terms of the manufacturing process, it should have been obtained through fermentation.
-This is a process that improves the preservation of the final product.
-Moreover, it eliminates harmful bacteria and provides a better absorption and digestion.
+Regarding the manufacturing process, it is important to check that the leucine product has been produced by fermentation.
+The reason?
+It is a type of process that improves the preservation of the final product.
+In addition, it eliminates harmful bacteria and promotes better assimilation and digestion.

 - Highly efficient anabolic formula